Everything you need to know about keratosis pilaris

-Although harmless, keratosis pilaris (KP) can be annoying.
-It shows itself as tiny red bumps or dry patches—often on the upper arms, thighs, cheeks, or bum.
-Here we’ll go into the cause of KP and what can be done to treat it—there's hope!
+Although harmless and super common, keratosis pilaris (KP) can be annoying.
+It shows itself as tiny red bumps or dry patches—often on the upper arms, thighs, cheeks (face and bum unfortunately).
+Here we’ll go into the cause of KP and what can be done to treat it.
+TLDR: there's hope!

-The small bumps associated with KP are actually a build-up of the protein keratin.
-The excess keratin clogs up hair follicles (aka your pores) and causes those rough, bumpy patches to appear.
-Even though the world of dermatology isn’t quite sure why some people develop KP and others don’t, it’s important to remember that it’s super common and completely normal.
+The small bumps associated with KP are actually a buildup of the protein keratin.
+Keratin helps keep our skin strong and healthy, but sometimes it gets a bit overzealous.
+The excess keratin clogs up hair follicles (your pores) and causes those rough, bumpy patches to appear.
+The world of dermatology isn’t quite sure why some people develop KP and others don’t; it’s mostly down to genetics.
+It’s important to remember that it’s super common and completely normal.

 While KP may never completely go away, you can treat it!
 Since KP is essentially a clogged hair follicle, anything that will exfoliate that follicle and help lift excess protein and dead skin from the pore can reduce the appearance of KP.

-Boie’s Face and Body Scrubbers are excellent options for gentle, hypoallergenic exfoliation.
+Boie’s Face and Body Scrubbers are excellent options if you're looking for the best exfoliator for keratosis pilaris that’s still gentle and hypoallergenic.
 It’s also a good idea to try topical exfoliants like products with lactic acid and salicylic acid.

 We get tons of reviews about our Scrubbers helping people with keratosis pilaris.
 Check out a couple below!